INT2012 Global Justice: War, Poverty and Migration

 Course content

-The course provides an introduction to normative issues that transcend national borders, with a focus on migration, war and poverty.
+The course provides an introduction to moral issues that transcend national borders, with a focus on migration, war and poverty.
 What moral responsibility do we have for people in other states or societies?
 How should we act in the face of global problems such as war, poverty and migration?
 What does a just world order look like?

 War and terrorism